Rajasthan Crisis: Not greedy for post, fought for my self-respect, says Sachin Pilot

 Hitting back at Rajasthan CM Ashok Gehlot, Sachin Pilot said, "Several things were said, I heard a lot of things.
 I was surprised by a few things that were said.
 I think we should always maintain restraint and humility.
 There is no place for personal malice in politics.
 We had formed govt in Rajasthan after five years of hard work."

 "Party gives us post and can also take it back.
 I've no desire for any post but I wanted our self-respect to remain intact.
 I've contributed to the party for 18-20 years now.
-We've always attempted to ensure the participation of people who worked hard to form the govt," the congress leader added.
+We've always attempted to ensure the participation of people who worked hard to form the govt," the Congress leader added.

 Pilot and 18 other MLAs have rebelled against the Ashok Gehlot-led Congress government in Rajasthan, leading to Pilot's sacking as deputy chief minister and state party chief.